- New CBTH Newsletter - January 2024 edition (PDF)

 The CBTH study area for Phase VII is shown below.
 This area includes the

 oil-rich areas of the Mexican and US sectors of the Gulf of Mexico, the Caribbean, and northern South America, as well

-as the equatorial, conjugate margins of Guyana, Suriname, French Guyana, Brazil along with countries in western
+as the conjugate margins of Guyana, Suriname, Brazil, and west Africa.

 click map to enlarge